Snow survival shelters are built to provide warmth when in the cold outdoors. To survive the cold temperatures, here are a few guidelines for you.

-If you’re prepared, you might have brought emergency blankets with you, if not, you can use leaves as your roofing.
+If you’re prepared, you might have brought emergency blankets with you, if not, you can use the leaves as your roofing.
 These will contain the heat inside providing you warmth.
 Surround the whole bodywork with either of the two and keep it still.
 Make sure all the gaps are enclosed to prevent the heat from escaping.

 - Ames Wedge Splitting Torpedo 4lb Tired of splitting wood in four directions with a single wedge for your firewood, wood stove, or fire place needs

 - Use Torpedo wedge, an innovative wood splitting wedge, perfect for efficient wood splitting with each strike by projecting force in four directions